Berlin to Zermatt train with Deutsche Bahn

 Why should you book Berlin to Zermatt trains with Omio?

-Deutsche Bahn operates all train services from Berlin to Zermatt.
-Omio is the only official third party seller for Deutsche Bahn tickets.
+Deutsche Bahn operates all trains services from Berlin to Zermatt.

 Why book with Omio vs Deutsche Bahn?